mharrod/certusTAP/docs/framework/workflows/system.md

 #### 7) Metrics, Visualization & Continuous Learning

-> *(Metrics Service ↔ Dashboard ↔ AI Analyst Module)*
+> *Interact and learn from the outcomes*

-??? info "Metrics → Visualization → AI Refinement → Trust Re-Anchoring (Sequence)"
+??? info "Click to view"
     ```mermaid
     sequenceDiagram
         participant MET as Metrics_Service